oiricaud/Binary-Search-Tree/README.md

 # Binary-Search-Tree
-BST written in C. Let's see how fast I can write this.
+BST written in C. Let's see how fast I can write this. ~ It took me about 21 hours, much longer than I anticipated.

 Project Description
 ======